electrode-io/above-the-fold-only-server-render/README.md

 # above-the-fold-only-server-render

-A React component wrapper for optionally skipping server side rendering.
+A React component for optionally skipping server side rendering of components outside of above-the-fold.
 This component helps render your components on server that are above the fold and the rest on client.

 ## Installation